Shankar/Caroline: The Epidemics (ECM 1308)

 who knows – what may happen

 On that note, the musicianship is healthy and the record not without its charm, which may or may not convince you by the third track, “Situations.”
 I just find myself yearning for Shankar’s violin, which only makes a few lilting, if fiery, appearances on tracks like “Don’t I Know You.”
 Vai also has his moments in the sun (check his solo in “You Don’t Love Me Anymore”).
 I imagine this music may have nostalgic value for some, and far be it from me to criticize what might for them be a very real attachment.
 All I can say is that I’m jealous they can see what I cannot.
-But with lyrics like the ones from the last song (“Full Moon”) quoted above, and a lackluster mix that all but drowns Jones’s snaking lines, it’s difficult to gauge the artists’ intentions.
+With inane lyrics like those from the last song (“Full Moon”) quoted above and a lackluster mix that all but drowns Jones’s snaking lines, it’s difficult to gauge the artists’ intentions.
 Tongue-in-cheek experiment?
 Worldly statement?
 Either way, I feel lost, and welcome anyone who knows better to help me find my way.

 It’s very different from most other things you’ve played on.
 I was expecting something maybe a little Eastern sounding.